forcedotcom/salesforcedx-vscode/contributing/publishing.md

 `> gh release download v57.3.0 --dir ~/Downloads/v57.3.0 --pattern '*.vsix'`
 `> find ~/Downloads/v53.3.0 -type f -name "*.vsix" -exec code --install-extension {} \;`

-After completing your release testing following our internal template, approve the publish job "Publish in Microsoft Marketplace" to allow the extensions to be uploaded to the marketplace and complete the release process.
+After completing your release testing following our internal template, approve the publish job "Publish in Microsoft Marketplace" and "Publish in Open VSX Registry" to allow the extensions to be uploaded and complete the release process.

 ## Post-Publishing the .vsix